ABOUT

 Part I: Executive Summary

-1. In total, Stony Brook University’s impact on the Long Island economy amounted to $7.23 billion in increased output, $2.39 billion in earnings and 54,645 jobs.
+1. In total, Stony Brook University’s impact on the Long Island economy amounted to $8.93 billion in increased output, $3.42 billion in earnings and just over 55,000 jobs.

-2. The economic impact of Stony Brook University accounted for more than 3 percent of all economic activity in the Nassau/Suffolk county region and roughly 8 percent of total jobs in Suffolk County.
+2. The economic impact of Stony Brook University accounted for more than 3 percent of all economic activity in the Nassau/Suffolk County region and 8 percent of total jobs in Suffolk.

-3. The regional economy received $7.23 billion from the state’s direct investment of $470.2 million in tax dollars.
-This represents more than a 1,500 percent return, or an economic gain of $15 for every dollar the state invests.
+3. The regional economy received $8.93 billion from the state’s direct investment of $514.1 million in tax dollars, which includes direct operating support, interest payments on capital projects and support of employee fringe benefits.
+This yield represents more than a 1,600 percent return, or an economic gain of $16 for every dollar the state invests.

-7. In 2015–2016, the multiplier effect, or secondary impact, of Stony Brook operating expenditures, as determined by the Regional Input-Output Modeling System (RIMS II) developed by the Bureau of Economic Analysis of the U.S. Department of Commerce, generated an additional estimated $250 billion in increased economic output.
-Economic output refers to the total value of all goods and services produced in a specific region during a specified time period.
-The total direct and indirect effects of operating expenditures generated output of $5.22 billion and supported 38,968 jobs.
+5. In 2021–2022, the RIMS II multiplier effect, or secondary impact, of Stony Brook University’s operating expenditures generated an additional estimated $1.14 billion in increased economic output.
+The total direct and indirect effects of operating expenditure generated output of $4.07 billion and supported 24,416 jobs.

-10. Stony Brook University increased student enrollments in and graduations from baccalaureate, master’s, doctoral and professional degree programs, raising worker productivity.
-This enhanced productivity increased economic output by nearly $767 million, raised earnings by $197.1 million and supported 4,991 jobs.
+8. Stony Brook University increased student enrollments in and graduations from baccalaureate, master’s, doctoral and professional degree programs, raising worker productivity.
+This enhanced productivity increased economic output by $3.38 billion, raised earnings by $1.43 billion and supported 22,995 jobs.

 Part II: Introduction

 Stony Brook University is a major asset and contributor to the Long Island economy.
-The University is Long Island’s largest single-site employer, employs more than 2,500 full- and part-time faculty and provides nearly 16,000 people with full- or part-time jobs.
+The university is Long Island’s largest single-site employer, employs more than 2,800 full- and part-time faculty, and provides more than 15,000 people with full- or part-time jobs.
 As Long Island’s only public research university, Stony Brook produces the educated workforce that drives the area’s high-tech economy.

-Looking at the many programs and activities funded with these dollars, it is clear that Stony Brook’s wide-ranging mission includes a focus on undergraduate and graduate education, research, community service and economic development — all of which enrich the surrounding region.
+Looking at the many programs and activities funded with these dollars, Stony Brook’s wide-ranging mission includes a focus on undergraduate and graduate education, research, healthcare, community service and economic development — all of which enrich the surrounding region.

 Faculty Status Number